 March is Trisomy Awareness Month

-March—being the 3rd month of the year—symbolically represents trisomy conditions, which occur when an individual has three copies of a chromosome instead of the typical two.
+March, being the 3rd month, symbolically represents trisomy conditions, which occur when an individual has three copies of a chromosome instead of the typical two.
 The human body has 23 pairs of chromosomes, totaling 46.
-In a trisomy condition, an extra copy results in 47 chromosomes.
+Trisomy conditions have an extra copy, resulting in 47 chromosomes.
 This genetic difference can lead to a variety of developmental and health challenges.
 While some trisomy conditions result in live births, many lead to miscarriage, often in the first trimester.

 Throughout March, specific days are set aside to highlight particular trisomy conditions:

-These observances raise awareness about the unique experiences, needs, and resilience of individuals with trisomy conditions, their families, and the professionals who serve them.
+These observances raise awareness about the unique experiences, needs, and resilience of individuals with trisomy conditions and their families.

 Our Focus: Trisomy 18 (Edwards Syndrome)

-At the E.WE Foundation, Trisomy Awareness Month is a time to spotlight Trisomy 18—also known as Edwards syndrome.
+At the E.WE Foundation, Trisomy Awareness Month is a time to spotlight Trisomy 18 or Edwards syndrome.
 Too often, this condition is labeled “incompatible with life,” a harmful phrase that can lead to medical discrimination, denial of treatment, and systemic barriers to care.

 We use this month to: